JAORMX/JAORMX.github.io/_posts/2016-08-12-freeipa-tripleo-integration-notes.markdown

 # Get overcloud nodes to manage haproxy service for the overcloud VIP host
 ipa service-add-host haproxy/overcloud.$DOMAIN --hosts=overcloud-controller-{0..2}.$DOMAIN
 {% endhighlight %}

+Note that the compute nodes might need to be enrolled too, depending on your usecase.
+In our use-case, the compute nodes need to trust FreeIPA as a CA. So we might as well enroll them too:

+{% highlight bash %}
+ipa host-add overcloud-novacompute-0.$DOMAIN --password=$SECRET --force
+{% endhighlight %}

 With all this set up, I ran these commands on the overcloud nodes... but this